Bayesian Analysis of Social Influence: Applications

 \subsubsection{Sensitivity to MAR assumption}

 To test the sensitivity of the posteriors to violations of the missing at random assumption, we posit the MNAR missing data mechanism assuming the logistic form

 independently for all $i\in V$ conditional on $y$.
 With $\phi_1<0$ the interpretation would be that pupils that do not intend to proceed to higher secondary education are less likely to respond.
 Assuming that receiving few best-friend nominations is associated with social isolation, a negative $\phi_2$ would mean that socially relatively isolated pupils are more likely to be missing.
-Fixing $\phi$ only $\phi_1$ will affect inference as the covariate dependent $\phi_2$ and the intercept $\phi_0$ cancel out in simulating $Y_i$ for missing cases.
+Fixing $\phi$, only $\phi_1$ will affect inference as the covariate dependent $\phi_2$ and the intercept $\phi_0$ cancel out in simulating $Y_i$ for missing cases.
 Figure~\ref{fig:MNARplot} plots the change in credibility intervals for some of the parameters of model 2.
 If missingness is strongly predicted by an intention to proceed to higher secondary education ($\phi_1$ positive), the contagion effect is weakened.
 If pupils not intending to proceed are more likely to be missing, the contagion effect is strengthened.
 The strength of the MNAR mechanism also affects the composition parameter and the interaction with composition and contagion.
 The bias, as represented by $\phi_1$, does however need to be strong to have an effect (at $\phi_1 = 4$, $y_i=1$ almost with probability 1 for missing cases).
-While missings in $Y$ is not automatically associated with being a non-responder and having missing out-going nominations, pupils with missing on $Y$ nominate fewer people, and if these missings are imputed by $Y=1$, this means increasing the number of isolates that have $Y=1$ when in fact these pupils might have missing values on their out-going ties.